Tate Duality In Positive Dimension Over Function Fields: Duality Pairings and Weil Restriction

 \chapter{Duality Pairings and Weil Restriction}

 The purpose of this appendix is to prove that the local and global duality pairings are compatible with Weil restriction.
 The meaning of this compatibility is made precise in Propositions \ref{diagramcommuteslocal} and \ref{diagramcommutesglobal}.
-We begin by discussing some generalities.